-Recommended changes to the Federal Functional Class system have been reviewed by the Executive Board, NCDOT and Federal Highways.
+Any recommended changes to the Federal Functional Class system will be reviewed by the Executive Board, NCDOT and Federal Highways.
 Approved changes will be updated in the MPO's mapping and database systems.

 II-A-4: Traffic Accidents

 The Capital Area MPO will periodically receive up-to-date traffic accident data from NCDOT.
 Additional traffic accident data may be requested or collected to support various planning efforts.
 TEAAS reports as submitted with LAPP projects will be reviewed and verified.